 ProteoGenix offers the best-in-class one-stop solution for your bispecific antibody (Bsab) development project.
 Get access to:

 Our complete bispecific antibody development service includes:

-Choosing ProteoGenix also means getting access to our best-in-class proprietary cell line XtenCHOTM.
+Choosing ProteoGenix also means getting access to our best-in-class proprietary cell culture line XtenCHO™.
 Why best-in-class?
-Because it is the only cell line which already overperformed ExpiCHO, the reference on the market, for the transient expression of therapeutic antibodies such as Pembrolizumab and many others (yields of up to 800 mg/L).
+Because it is the only cell line that has already overperformed the ExpiCHO cell line, the reference on the market, for the transient expression of therapeutic antibodies such as Pembrolizumab and many others (yields of up to 800 mg/L)..

 Unleash the potential of your project by choosing ProteoGenix as your privileged partner!